basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 A second trade-off regards performance.
-Riak's implementation of strong consistency involves a complex [[consensus subsystem|Strong Consistency#Implementation-Details]] that typically requires more communication between Riak nodes than eventually consistency operations, which can entail a performance hit of varying proportions, depending on a variety of factors.
+Riak's implementation of strong consistency involves a complex [[consensus subsystem|Strong Consistency#Implementation-Details]] that typically requires more communication between Riak nodes than eventually consistent operations, which can entail a performance hit of varying proportions, depending on a variety of factors.